-Family programing begins quickly after admission when family participants are strongly encouraged to engage in two private webinar sessions with a family counselor.
+Family programming begins quickly after admission when family participants are strongly encouraged to engage in two private webinar sessions with a family counselor.
 These sessions offer an opportunity to quickly know more about the program and begin to engage in family recovery practices.
-The intensive five day family week program occurs at approximately the forth or fifth week of the patients stay.
-This week has the potential to be life changing for the family system.
+The intensive five day family week program occurs at approximately the fourth or fifth week of the patients stay.
+This week has the potential to be life-changing for the family system.
 Family members engage in various learning experiences addressing family systems, trauma, addiction, psychiatric illnesses, relapse, healthy communication, and boundaries.
-Learning is highly experiential and family members will also participate in the patients community programming as well.
-Individual appointments are scheduled to discuss aftercare with the case manager, to meet with the psychiatrist, and the primary therapist.
+Learning is highly experiential and family members will also participate in the patient’s community programming as well.
+Individual appointments are scheduled to discuss aftercare with the case manager, to meet with the psychiatrist and the primary therapist.

 The benefits of Family Week include:

 - An opportunity for patients and their families to understand family-of-origin dynamics and family systems, so they can begin the healing process together.

 - The group setting – family members, patients, and a family counselor – allows for open and honest reflection of the behavioral patterns that contributed to a patient’s unhealthy and maladaptive lifestyle.

 - Patients and their families learn how to effectively communicate, support each other emotionally, and establish appropriate boundaries.